Vualto/vudrm-public-docs/docs/source/VUDRM-Speke-Key-Provider.md

-# SPEKE Key Provider Api
+# SPEKE Key Provider API
 These are the docs for the speke key provider, which has a speke endpoint for use with AWS.

 ## Use with AWS Media Convert (VOD)